STORY Harajuku Shopping Guide A guide to navigating Harajuku's fashion streets

 Takeshita Street, center of Harajuku Style

 Harajuku is the home of Tokyo street style, with new trends appearing all the time.
 One of the first places to explore is Takeshita Street.
 Directly across from Harajuku Station, this pedestrian street is the star of the show for many visitors to the area.
 Lined with small fashion boutiques that sell everything from Cosplay and Lolita fashion to reworked vintage clothing, you'll find all the latest trends here.
-Don't miss the legendary street food, from the latest Korean snacks to long-time favorite creperies like Marion Crepes and Angel's Heart.
+Don't miss the legendary street food, from the latest Korean snacks to long-time favorite creperies like Marion Crepes.

 Meanwhile, Omotesando Street is home to high-end stores and gourmet restaurants geared toward more mature clientele.
 It's also home to Kiddy Land, a must-visit for toy lovers of all ages, and the newish Tokyu Plaza Omotesando Harajuku, full of fashion stores and cafes.
 The most popular shopping mall in this area is Omotesando Hills, designed by architect Tadao Ando.
 Omotesando Street is popularly known as the Champs-Elysees of Tokyo, you can also find the flagship stores of many international brands here.

 Nearby you'll find Cat Street, which meanders between Omotesando Street and Shibuya.
 Located in Ura-harajuku, or Urahara for short, this area has both small boutiques and international brands, with an emphasis on streetwear and outdoor brands like Converse, Helly Hansen, and Burton.
 In contrast to Takeshita's young and kawaii (cute) vibe, the street style here is edgier.